dingdaoyi/LotusBridge/README.md

 ## Contributing

 Contributions of all kinds are welcome and encouraged!
-If you're interested in contributing to Yanbing-Edge, please refer to the [contribution guidelines](CONTRIBUTING.md) to get started.
+If you're interested in contributing to LotusBridge, please refer to the [contribution guidelines](CONTRIBUTING.md) to get started.

 ## License

-Yanbing-Edge is an open-source project released under the [GPL-3.0 License](LICENSE).
+LotusBridge is an open-source project released under the [GPL-3.0 License](LICENSE).

 ## Contact